stepanataccolade/docsv2/sources/ci_configure.md

 *  `image_tag` is the tag for the image that was built in the `pre_ci` step.
 * set `pull` to `false` if you want to use the image you built during the `pre_ci` step instead of pulling from a docker registry.
 * In the `env` section, you can enter any environment variables you want to be set inside your CI container.
 * In the `options` tag, enter any docker options you want to use in the `docker run` command.
-You also need to include the HOME environment variable as shown.
+You also need to include the HOME environment variable as shown if it is not already set in your Dockerfile.

 The example yml above will ensure that manishas/myImage:tip is used to start the CI container with the option `--privileged=true` and with the environment variable FOO=BAR already set within the container.